New Japan Central: How to watch New Japan events, complete list of upcoming matches, lineups, singles champions, and tag champions, English and Japanese commentary availability - Pro Wrestling Torch

 - Great-O-Khan vs. Yota Tsuji

-New Japan Strong, June 25 – Taped at the L.A.
-Dojo (Debuts each week on Friday night in English and Japanese commentary on NJPW World)
+New Japan Strong: Ignition, June 25 – Taped at the L.A.
+Dojo (Debuts each week on Friday night in English and Japanese commentary on NJPW World, Also available to purchase in blocks on Fite.TV)

 Kizuna Road, June 26 – Sendai Sunplaza Hall (house show, no streaming available)